mi-mran/react-redis-api/README.md

 - [node-fetch](https://www.npmjs.com/package/node-fetch)
 - [Material-UI](https://material-ui.com/)

-I created this dashboard as I felt that my previous dashboard was lacking in features.
-In addition, there was no longevity, since the ticker options in that dashboard was limited to a single static CSV file, which will eventually be outdated.
-Hence I used the yfinance module, which ensures that tickers are up-to-date as long as the module remains alive.
-I also included useful indicators which I felt could help in making decisions on a stock, or conducting basic technical analysis on the selected stock.

-However, there are still some limitations, since the data retrieval ultimately relies on another module.
-Yfinance is unable to provide certain resolutions of historical data, hence I was unable to obtain the appropriate intra-day data and I have fixed the resolution to 1 day.
-In addition, the aesthetics of the dashboard can be improved for better readability.
-Such an improvement could include visibly separating the charts, or hiding certain charts, so as to allow better human-level comparisons.

-If you are unfamiliar with Yahoo Finance and the structure of their ticker symbols, you can simply type the appropriate equity's name into the search bar on their <a href="https://finance.yahoo.com/">homepage</a>.

 ## Overview

 I wanted to create a React web application that implemented API calls and temporary storage solutions.
 I was previously familiar with direct API calls, but not with in-memory solutions.
 This was a problem because I did not want to make repeated API calls for similar data, and wanted a way to cache similarly queried data.
 Redis was a good candidate for in-memory data storage.
 As such, this application was built in order to reduce external API calls while maintaining a level of freshly retrieved data.